ROCE

 In simple terms, it represents the amount of money the company has invested in its business to make it run smoothly and generate profits.

-A high ROCE means a company is using its money wisely and making good profits compared to its investments.
+A high ROCE ratio means a company is using its money wisely and making good profits compared to its investments.
 It shows that the company is efficient and gives good returns to its investors.

-On the other hand, a low ROCE means the company is not making enough profits with the money it has invested.
+On the other hand, a low ROCE ratio means the company is not making enough profits with the money it has invested.
 This could mean the company needs to improve how it operates or allocate its resources more effectively.